yaa110/nomino/README.md

     -s, --sort <ORDER>         Sets the order of natural sorting (by name) to rename files using enumerator [possible values: ASC, DESC]

 ARGS:
-    <OUTPUT>    Output pattern to be used for renaming files
+    <[SOURCE] OUTPUT>...
+OUTPUT is the pattern to be used for renaming files, and SOURCE is the optional regex pattern to match by filenames.
+SOURCE has the same function as -r option
 ```

 ## Map file format